matrix-org/synapse/synapse/storage/schema/README.md

 Addionally, the `common` directory contains schema files for tables which must be present on *all* physical databases.

+## Synapse schema versions

+Synapse manages its database schema via "schema versions".
+These are mainly used to help avoid confusion if the Synapse codebase is rolled back after the database is updated.
+They work as follows:

+ * The Synapse codebase defines a constant `synapse.storage.schema.SCHEMA_VERSION` which represents the expectations made about the database by that version.
+For example, as of Synapse v1.33, this is `59`.

+ * The database stores a "compatibility version" in `schema_compat_version.compat_version` which defines the `SCHEMA_VERSION` of the oldest version of Synapse which will work with the database.
+On startup, if `compat_version` is found to be newer than `SCHEMA_VERSION`, Synapse will refuse to start.

+ * Whenever a backwards-incompatible change is made to the database format (normally via a `delta` file), `schema_compat_version.compat_version` is also updated so that administrators can not accidentally roll back to a too-old version of Synapse.

+Generally, the goal is to maintain compatibility with at least one or two previous releases of Synapse, so any substantial change tends to require multiple releases and a bit of forward-planning to get right.

+As a worked example: we want to remove the `room_stats_historical` table.
+Here is how it might pan out.

+ 1. Replace any code that *reads* from `room_stats_historical` with alternative implementations, but keep writing to it in case of rollback to an earlier version.
+    Also, increase `synapse.storage.schema.SCHEMA_VERSION`.
+In this
+    instance, there is no existing code which reads from `room_stats_historical`, so our starting point is:

+    v1.33.0: `SCHEMA_VERSION=59`, `compat_version=59`

+ 2. Next (say in Synapse v1.34.0): remove the code that *writes* to `room_stats_historical`, but don’t yet remove the table in case of rollback to v1.33.0.
+Again, we increase `synapse.storage.schema.SCHEMA_VERSION`, but because we have not broken compatibility with v1.33, we do not yet update `compat_version`.
+We now have:

+    v1.34.0: `SCHEMA_VERSION=60`, `compat_version=59`.

+ 3. Later (say in Synapse v1.36.0): we can remove the table altogether.
+This will break compatibility with v1.33.0, so we must update `compat_version` accordingly.
+    There is no need to update `synapse.storage.schema.SCHEMA_VERSION`, since there is no change to the Synapse codebase here.
+So we end up with:

+    v1.36.0: `SCHEMA_VERSION=60`, `compat_version=60`.

+If in doubt about whether to update `SCHEMA_VERSION` or not, it is generally best to lean towards doing so.

 ## Full schema dumps

 In the `full_schemas` directories, only the most recently-numbered snapshot is useful